 How Long Does The Replacement Take

-One thing to know about airbag replacement is that it requires someone adept to perform it.
+One thing to know about airbag replacement is that it requires someone skilled to perform it.
 This means that if a shop offers it as a service, they will likely put their top technician on it, which usually adds to the cost.

 Typically, an airbag replacement will take 1-2 hours, though it also depends on the vehicle you own.
 If the shop charges $100 per hour, the calculation is quite simple.
 Just don’t forget the diagnostic fee, which usually totals around $100.